50+ Desktop Productivity Tools You Can’t Live Without

 Imagine this: two extremely busy people try to set up a meeting via text messages.
 How many messages back-and-forth does it take to finally find a time that works for both of them?
 Just looking through your calendar and then telling your contact all the times you’re available is extremely time-consuming.
 Enter Calendly.
 Just share your personal Calendly link with your contacts, and they can see all your free time slots at-a-glance.
 They choose one, and you both get a confirmation email for the meeting time.
 This is a great tool especially for people who frequently have to set up meetings.

-Last, but definitely not least, we have a couple of more tools for you to make your work life simpler, so you have more time and brain space for the things that really matter!
+Last, but definitely not least, we have a couple of more our favorite desktop productivity apps and online productivity tools for you to make your work life simpler, so you have more time and brain space for the things that really matter!

 LastPass stores passwords in a safe way so you never forget them.
 You don’t even have to try to remember them in the first place!
 You’re also able to share logins with others, without having to share the actual password.
 It can be used on any device and only the master password must be remembered, while all other passwords are stored.